kameryn1811/Bandcamp-Downloader/README.md

 **Installation**

-1. Download [BandcampDownloader.exe](https://github.com/kameryn1811/Bandcamp-Downloader/releases/tag/Launcher_v1.2.0) and run it! (comes with everything you need bundled in)
+1. Download [BandcampDownloader.exe](https://github.com/kameryn1811/Bandcamp-Downloader/releases/tag/Launcher_v1.2.0) and run it! (everything else is automatic)
-2. Profit! **Note:** You may see a Windows Defender SmartScreen Warning, see below for more information.
+2. Profit!
-3. Running the launcher automatically:
+**Note:** You may see a Windows Defender SmartScreen Warning, see below for more information.
-   - Downloads the latest `bandcamp_dl_gui.py` script from GitHub
+3. What it Does:
-   - Launches the application
+   - Downloads the latest `bandcamp_dl_gui.py` script from GitHub and Launches it
-   - Check for updates on each launch
+   - Check for updates on startup
    - Self-contained - No Python installation needed
    - Comes with ffmpeg.exe bundled
    - Single executable file